 In 1955 Goncharova and Larionov were married, and the Arts Council of Great Britain organised a major retrospective of their work in 1961, the same year that Goncharova painted a series of cosmic pictures in response to the launch of Sputnik, the Earth’s first artificial satellite.30

 Goncharova died in Paris on 17 October 1962, aged 81.

-Natalia Sergeevna Goncharova (Russian: Ната́лья Серге́евна Гончаро́ва, IPA: [nɐˈtalʲjə sʲɪrˈɡʲejɪvnə ɡəntɕɐˈrovə]; July 3, 1881 – October 17, 1962) was a Russian avant-garde artist, painter, costume designer, writer, illustrator, and set designer.
-She was a founding member of both the Jack of Diamonds, Moscow's first radical independent exhibiting group, and the art movement known as Der Blaue Reiter.
+Natalia Sergeevna Goncharova (Russian: Ната́лья Серге́евна Гончаро́ва; July 3, 1881 – October 17, 1962) was a Russian avant-garde artist, painter, costume designer, writer, illustrator, and set designer.
+Goncharova's lifelong partner was fellow Russian avant-garde artist Mikhail Larionov.
+She was a founding member of both the Jack of Diamonds (1909–1911), Moscow's first radical independent exhibiting group, the more radical Donkey's Tail (1912–1913), and with Larionov invented Rayonism (1912–1914).
+She was also a member of the German-based art movement Der Blaue Reiter.
 Born in Russia, she moved to Paris in 1921 and lived there until her death.